Better looking upscaling

 How it works

-PIXSR filters are trained on patches from corresponding low-res and high-res image pairs, according to three edge features:
+To upscale video from, for example, SD to HD and HD to UHD 4K, Pixop’s PIXSR filter is trained on patches from corresponding low-res and high-res image pairs, according to three edge features:

 A lookup hash table is then generated based on these features, the modulo of the pixel position, and a combination of least-squares solvers.